Greek PM Tsipras visits scene of wildfire disaster

 Aris Oikonomou, AFP/File

-Tsipras has said he assumed "political responsibility" for the tragedy as a bitter debate rages over who was to blame.
+Tsipras has said he assumes "political responsibility" for the tragedy as a bitter debate rages over who was to blame.
+His political opponents say this is an empty gesture without his resignation.

-On Sunday, the rightwing and centrist opposition accused the government of initially trying to hide the loss of human life.
+The rightwing and centrist opposition accuse the government of bungling its response in an area habitually hit by wildfires, and of trying to hide the scale of the loss of human life as the disaster unfolded.

 The government has said there were indications that arson was involved and an investigation has been opened.